Snedashkovsky/cyber.proto/README.md

-# Terra Proto
+# Cyber Proto

-This repository contains three diferent native clients ([JS](./js/), [Rust](./rust/), [Python](./python/)) to interact with Terra Core.
+This repository contains three different native clients ([JS](./js/), [Rust](./rust/), [Python](./python/)) to interact with cyber protocol.
 These clients are automatically generated using protoc compiler and they are individually published to the different code repositories.

 ## Development